Should You Sleep in Panties?

 Chances are, you’ve heard the age-old debates about what to wear to bed.
 Is it OK to sleep in a bra?
 What about certain types of pajamas?
 Along these same lines, many women also wonder whether it’s better to sleep in panties or go commando.

 Contrary to anything you’ve been told, catching Z’s in your underwear is perfectly fine.
+While it's still a matter of personal preference, there are advantages to sleeping in your knickers.
 In fact, it might even provide all sorts of benefits, from lightening the laundry load to preparing you for emergencies.

 Surprised?
 Keep reading to find out seven unexpected reasons why you should sleep in panties.

 It turns out that sleeping in panties is more than OK!
 According to OB/GYN and clinical assistant professor Dr. Alyssa Dweck, it’s not medically necessary for most women to go commando at night.

 The reason there’s so much controversy over wearing underwear to bed has to do with the non-breathable materials lining some panties.
 Naturally, if you’re choosing uncomfortable drawers, your vaginal health might suffer.
 That's why people prone to inflammation and vaginal infection might want to avoid bedtime underwear.